Crown Prince Maha Vajiralongkorn is the king's appointed successor

 Bhumibol ascended to the throne 70 years ago, making him the world’s longest-reigning monarch before his death.

-Crown Prince Maha Vajiralongkorn will ascend to the throne is unknown.
+Exactly when Crown Prince Maha Vajiralongkorn will ascend to the throne is unknown.

 Thai Prime Minister Prayut Chan-o-cha said “he needs time to jointly mourn with Thai people.”